selkies-project/docker-nvidia-egl-desktop/README.md

 # docker-nvidia-egl-desktop

-Xfce Desktop container designed for Kubernetes with direct access to the GPU with EGL using [VirtualGL](https://github.com/VirtualGL/virtualgl) and Vulkan for GPUs with WebRTC and HTML5, providing an open source remote cloud graphics or game streaming platform.
+KDE Plasma Desktop container designed for Kubernetes with direct access to the GPU with EGL using [VirtualGL](https://github.com/VirtualGL/virtualgl) and Vulkan for GPUs with WebRTC and HTML5, providing an open source remote cloud graphics or game streaming platform.
 Does not require `/tmp/.X11-unix` host sockets or host configuration.

-Use [docker-nvidia-glx-desktop](https://github.com/ehfd/docker-nvidia-glx-desktop) for an Xfce Desktop container with better performance, with fully optimized OpenGL and Vulkan for NVIDIA GPUs by spawning its own fully isolated X Server instead of using `/tmp/.X11-unix` host sockets.
+Use [docker-nvidia-glx-desktop](https://github.com/selkies-project/docker-nvidia-glx-desktop) for a KDE Plasma Desktop container with better performance, with fully optimized OpenGL and Vulkan for NVIDIA GPUs by spawning its own fully isolated X Server instead of using `/tmp/.X11-unix` host sockets.

 **Read the [Troubleshooting](#troubleshooting) section first before raising an issue.
 Support is also available with the [Selkies Discord](https://discord.gg/wDNGDeSW5F).
 Please redirect issues or discussions regarding the [selkies-gstreamer](https://github.com/selkies-project/selkies-gstreamer) WebRTC HTML5 interface to the [project](https://github.com/selkies-project/selkies-gstreamer).**